Ready to explore Kokanee Creek Provincial Park? Here's everything you need to know before you go!

 This trail hasn't been captured yet.
 Be the first to share your adventure!Trail description

 Kokanee Creek Provincial Park sits 19 kilometers east of Nelson, British Columbia, where 260 hectares of Kootenay Rockies wilderness meet the shores of Kootenay Lake.
-This park delivers a rare combination of lakefront recreation and mountain hiking that makes it stand out among the region's outdoor destinations.
+This park delivers an excellent combination of lakefront recreation and easy hiking trails suitable for visitors of all abilities.

 The park's geography creates distinct zones for different activities.
 Dense forests of cedar, hemlock, and Douglas fir blanket the hillsides, while sandy beaches stretch along Kootenay Lake's eastern shore.
-The terrain rises gradually from the lakeshore through mixed forest before climbing toward the alpine zones that connect to the broader Kokanee Glacier system.
+The terrain gently rises from the lakeshore through mixed forest.

 Trail Network and Hiking Experience